 Dock Board or Dock Plate?
 How to Make the Right Choice

 While dock boards and dock plates are similar products, they have defining characteristics that make one or the other more appropriate for your application.
-That means selecting the proper loading dock equipment can be a bit more challenging.

 Step 1: Board or Plate

 If you’ll be using a fork truck, you’ll need to go with a dock board that can handle higher capacity loads.
 If you’ll be using pallet jack, dollie or cart to carry loads from a truck, you should go with a dock plate that’s suitable for lower capacities.

 To determine capacity needed for either your board or plate, use this formula:

 So for a forklift of 11,000 lbs. and max load of 4,000 lbs., the resulting capacity would be 13,500 lbs.:

 Step 3: Length